myominnoo/myominnoo.github.io/README.md

 Please feel free to use this repo and code snippets, but please respect the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/), meaning you can adapt the code with appropriate credit.

+---

+This is a README page on GitHub Repo.
+Continue to **my personal website here**: [https://www.myominnoo.com/](https://www.myominnoo.com/)